mgarcez/round-robin-router/README.md

 - Monitoring.
 Most of the monitoring implementation can be out-of-the box if we use existing Circuit breaker libraries (e.g: resilience4j)
 - Perform load testing
 - More testing
-- Review logging.
-Potentially, implement tracing.
+- Review logging
+- Review timeout, sockets and threads sizing, and error handling.